-As with Gen 9 and forward, the Gen 12 vaccine design consists of a group of core peptides, and a group of optional peptides.
-Many people desire to make vaccine but have limited resources, so we have made the core peptide group minimal (5 peptides), while retaining essential features and improving others.
+As with Gen 9 and forward, the Gen 13 vaccine design consists of a group of core peptides, and a group of optional peptides.
+Many people desire to make vaccine but have limited resources, so we have made the core peptide group minimal (6 peptides), while retaining essential features and improving others.
 The optional peptide list provides a range of options for improved geographic and ethnic specificity.
-Some peptide sequences through Gen 9 are still used in the
+Omicron BA.5 has risen to predominance in much of the world.

-Gen 12 design, so for those who already have certain prior peptides, partial updating can be achieved by addition of peptides new to Gen 9 and forward--in particular, the li-key MHC Class II peptides described below.
-Most pre-Gen 10 peptides are usable in Gen 12 as optional or partially redundant additions.
+However, BA.2.75 is rising in frequency, and it might compete for dominance with BA.5 in some geographies.
+Therefore, the core peptide list has one key peptide, RBMO4/5-sc, specific for BA.5, but an optional peptide, RBMO2-sc, can be exchanged for RBMO4/5-sc in vaccines designed for use in those areas (or they can be used together).
+Some peptide sequences through Gen 9 are still used in the Gen 13 design, so for those who already have certain prior peptides, partial updating can be achieved by addition of peptides new to Gen 9 and forward--in particular, the li-key MHC Class II peptides described below.
+Most pre-Gen 10 peptides are usable in Gen 13 as optional or partially redundant additions.
 The Gen 9 and forward B-cell core epitopes are essentially the same but with additional sequences for improved display on the nanoparticle surface.
 Much published evidence shows that display of epitopes on the surface of a nanoparticle substantially enhances B-cell activation and antibody production^{117, 118}.